Best Hiking Watches for Backpacking 2025

 Battery Life

 Sure you can avoid this by ensuring the watch is fully charged before you leave home.
-But some hiking watches will only last 6 hours or so in GPS mode.
-Using GPS mode can really drain the battery.
+But some hiking watches in this review will only last 10 hours or so in GPS mode.
+Using GPS mode can drain the battery.
 The best GPS watches will last for several days and still have enough battery to use for navigation.

 GPS watch hiking watch